Modern and contemporary art history.

 Art 356 - Resisting Sculpture

 Full course for one semester.
-This studio course provides a forum for more advanced and independent work for students who have completed the introductory and intermediate sequence in art, photography, or digital media.
-The course is designed for advanced self-directed students seeking an interdisciplinary critique course.
-This class is a space to experiment and expand your practice, and to gain insight and feedback into the work you are making.
+This intermediate studio course provides a forum for more advanced and independent work for students who have completed the introductory sequence in photography or digital media.
+Assignments will be open-ended, providing thematic guidelines, which build on skills and conceptual awareness from the introductory courses.
 Readings and lab work will respond directly to individual and group interests.
-Class time will be spent mostly in doing critiques and individual studio visits, but also doing lectures, slide presentations, lab work, and occasional field trips.
+Class time will be spent in lecture, slide presentations, lab work, critique, and occasional field trips.
 Students must be highly self-motivated and will be expected to respond to assignments with technical competence and critical clarity.
-Prerequisites: one 200-level studio art course or consent of the instructor.
-Enrollment limited to 16.
+Prerequisites: Art 291 or Art 293 or consent of the instructor.
+May be repeated for credit.
+Enrollment limited to 12.
 Studio.
-May be repeated for credit.

 Art 365 - Intersection: Architecture, Landscape Sculpture